MadSn7/My_Learning/AWS/AWS_Solution_Architect_KodeCloud/awsSANotes.md

 - Not availble with free tiers instances like t2 micro etc.

 ### EFS
-- First of two files sytsem sotrage provides(other is FSx)
+- First of two files system storage service of aws(other is FSx)
 - Uses NFS (NFSv4) file system, windows doesn't work with it, only linux.
 - Can mount on multiple EC2
 - VPC specific deploy, specify subnets to get mount target which are an ip adress